-Sanur Travel Guide: 21 Best Things To Do In Sanur Bali + Sanur Beach
+Sanur Bali Travel Guide: 22 Best Things To Do In Sanur Beach

-Sanur is known for being one of the most quiet and family friendly areas of Bali Indonesia, but there are also plenty of good things to do in Sanur.
+Sanur is known for being one of the most quiet and family friendly areas of Bali Indonesia, but there are also plenty of good things to do in Sanur Bali.

 Families will love the laid back atmosphere and chill restaurants at Sanur Beach, and the sunrise views here are some of the best you can find anywhere in Bali.

-This sleepy seaside town on the east coast of Bali was one of the original birth places of Bali’s tourism, and it’s still popular for its nice hotels, shopping, breakfast, massages, and easy access to the Nusa islands.
+This sleepy seaside town on the southeast coast of Bali was one of the original birthplaces of Bali’s tourism, and it’s still popular for its nice hotels, shopping, breakfast, massages, and easy access to the Nusa islands.

 Without further ado, here is our Sanur travel guide, with some of our top recommendations of what to do in Sanur Beach!